jemcdevitt/DeadMansChest/README.md

 ## Final Thoughts

-Dead Man's Chest is meant to add mystery to the ocean and danger to treasure hunting.
+Deadman's Chest is meant to add mystery to the ocean and danger to treasure hunting.

 Not every barrel should be ignored.